What is The Cost of a Breast Lift?

 Preparing for a Breast Lift

-In your initial consultation with Dr. Bray, your breast lift surgeon, you’ll want to discuss your expectations, current medications, medical history, and lifestyle.
-If you smoke, it is recommended to stop before your surgery, as it can prevent efficient healing.
+In your initial consultation with Dr. Bell, your breast lift surgeon, you’ll want to discuss your expectations, current medications, medical history, and lifestyle.
+If you smoke, it is recommended to stop before your surgery to prevent efficient healing.

 What to Expect Post Breast Lift Surgery